bdleasure/impossibledb/CURRENT_IMPLEMENTATION.md

 ## Next Steps

-Future enhancements could include:
+Based on our recent progress, the next priorities are:

-1. Transaction support via the `TransactionCoordinator`
+1. Implementing the HTTP client for communicating with the server
-2. Conflict detection and resolution in the `conflictDetector` module
+2. Completing server-side transaction support via the `TransactionCoordinator`
-3. Advanced query capabilities in the `query` module
+3. Adding advanced query features like full-text search and geospatial queries
-4. Analytics and monitoring integration
+4. Implementing caching for improved performance
-5. Custom domain setup with Cloudflare
+5. Adding more comprehensive error handling and retry logic